 The GeoSmart SuDS Infiltration Suitability Map (SD50) screens the potential for infiltration drainage at the Site and indicates where further assessment is recommended.
 The map combines information on the thickness and permeability of the underlying material and the depth to the high groundwater table.
 It supports conceptual Site drainage design and the planning of further Site investigation.

-There is a Low potential for infiltration SuDS across the Site.
-It is likely that the underlying geology at the Site has a low permeability, which would limit the effectiveness of a proposed infiltration SuDS scheme.
+There is a High potential for infiltration SuDS across the Site.
+It is likely that the underlying geology at the Site has high permeability and an infiltration SuDS scheme should be possible at the Site.